RocketBus/clickbus-api-doc/source.md

 **Examples**

- - Searching for travels from _Sao Paulo, SP - Tiete_ to _Santos - Brazil_ in _11th Feb 2015_, with all correct params:
+ - Searching for travels from _Sao Paulo, SP - Tiete_ to _Santos, SP_ in _11th Feb 2015_, with all correct params:

     - URL:
         ```